StevenJLarge/FokkerPlanck/README.md

 $$ \partial_t p(x, t) = -\beta\partial_x \left[ U'(x, \boldsymbol{\lambda})p(x, t) \right] + D\partial^2_{xx}p(x, t) $$

 where $U'(x,\boldsymbol{\lambda})$ is the position-dependent force experienced by a particle at location $x$.
 Ultimately, the current functionality of this package serves to numerically integrate this equation in a way that provides accurate time-dependent tracking of the probability distribution through time.
-As we will show this allows a number of nontrivial quantitative calcualtiosn to be made for model systems of interest.
+As we will show this allows a number of nontrivial quantitative calcualtions to be made for model systems of interest.

 ## A Preview